panushri25/emrQA/README.md

 ## Requirements

-The data can be generated using the NLP Datasets from the [i2b2 Challenges][i2b2-datasets], which are accessible by everyone subject to a license agreement.
+To generate emrQA, first download the NLP Datasets from the [i2b2 Challenges][i2b2-datasets] accessible by everyone subject to a license agreement.
+You will need to download and extract all the datasets corresponding to given a challenge (e.g 2009 Medications Challenge) at a specfic folder location.
+Once completed, update the path location in `main.py`.
 In our work, we have currently made use of all the challenge datasets except the 2012 Temporal Relations Challenge.
 Our future extensions of the dataset to include this challenge dataset  will soon be available.

-The following scrpits require Python 2.7.
-Run the following commands to clone the repository and install emrQA:
+The generation scrpits in the repo require Python 2.7.
+Run the following commands to clone the repository and install the the requirements for emrQA:

 ```bash
 git clone https://github.com/emrqa/emrQA.git
 cd emrQA; pip install -r requirements.txt
 ```
-To generate emrQA, first [download](#downloading-i2b2) the i2b2 challenge datasets.

-**Important: Navigate through all the files in the generation folder and set the i2b2 folder paths and the output folder paths as indicated in the script.**

 ## emrQA Generation

 Run `python main.py` to generate the question-answers pairs in a json format and the question-logical form pairs in a csv format.
+By default the script creates an `output\` directory and stores all the generated files.
+You can access the combined question-answer dataset as `data.json` and  question-logical form data as `data.csv`.
+You can also access the intermediate datasets generated per every i2b2 challenge (e.g. `medications-qa.json` and `medication-ql.csv` generated from the 2009 medications challenge annotations).

 A thorough discussion of the output format of these files is presented below.

-#### Question-Answer Format
+#### Question-Answer (JSON) Format

-#### Squad Format

 The `reader` directory scripts expect the datasets as a `.json` file where the data is arranged like SQuAD: